Datavault-UK/automate-dv-docs/docs/macros.md

             SELECT * FROM row_rank_1
             UNION ALL
             SELECT * FROM row_rank_2
-            UNION ALL
-            SELECT * FROM row_rank_3
         ),

         row_rank_union AS (
             SELECT *,
                    ROW_NUMBER() OVER(
-                       PARTITION BY CUSTOMER_NATION_PK
+                       PARTITION BY CUSTOMER_PK
-                       ORDER BY LOAD_DATE, SOURCE ASC
+                       ORDER BY LOADDATE, RECORD_SOURCE ASC
                    ) AS row_rank_number
             FROM stage_union
-            WHERE CUSTOMER_FK IS NOT NULL
+            WHERE ORDER_FK IS NOT NULL
-            AND NATION_FK IS NOT NULL
+            AND BOOKING_FK IS NOT NULL
             QUALIFY row_rank_number = 1
         ),

         records_to_insert AS (
-            SELECT a.CUSTOMER_NATION_PK, a.CUSTOMER_FK, a.NATION_FK, a.LOAD_DATE, a.SOURCE
+            SELECT a.CUSTOMER_PK, a.ORDER_FK, a.BOOKING_FK, a.LOADDATE, a.RECORD_SOURCE
             FROM row_rank_union AS a
-            LEFT JOIN DBTVAULT_DEV.TEST.LINK AS d
+            LEFT JOIN DBTVAULT.TEST.link AS d
-            ON a.CUSTOMER_NATION_PK = d.CUSTOMER_NATION_PK
+            ON a.CUSTOMER_PK = d.CUSTOMER_PK
-            WHERE d.CUSTOMER_NATION_PK IS NULL
+            WHERE d.CUSTOMER_PK IS NULL
         )

         SELECT * FROM records_to_insert